Gotthold Eisenstein: Contributions to mathematics (1843-1848)

 Upon returning to Berlin in 1843, Eisenstein passed his graduation exams and enrolled in the University.
 Within a year, he presented his first work on cubic forms in two variables to the Berlin Academy.
 He also gained the patronage of Alexander von Humboldt, who secured grants to support Eisenstein's financial needs.

 During this period, Eisenstein published numerous papers in Crelle's Journal, including two proofs of the law of quartic reciprocity and analogous laws for cubic and quartic reciprocity.
 He also visited Carl Friedrich Gauss in Göttingen and received an honorary doctorate from the University of Breslau.
 In 1847, Eisenstein habilitated at the University of Berlin and began teaching there.

 Challenges and continued research

 Despite his revolutionary activities in Berlin, which led to a brief imprisonment in 1848, Eisenstein continued his mathematical research.
 He made significant contributions to quadratic partitions of prime numbers and the reciprocity laws.
 His work was recognized by his election to the Academy of Göttingen and Berlin in 1851 and 1852, respectively.

 Illness and death

-Unfortunately, Eisenstein's health deteriorated, and he succumbed to tuberculosis at the age of 29.
+Eisenstein succumbed to tuberculosis at the age of 29.
 Alexander von Humboldt, a lifelong supporter, accompanied his remains to the cemetery.